loganjoslin/Final-Project/README.md

 On the front end, the user may input as much information as possible regarding the conditions above.
 That is, compatible, incompatible, and front-bound students.
 They may also select up to two incompatible pairs to be deemed "Highly Incompatible."
 These student pairs are maximally separated.
 I focused much energy on making a user-friendly GUI, hoping to encourage the user to saturate the algorithm.
 More demanding inputs generally lead to more optimal final output.

 ## Usage:
-Using Seating50 just requires the installation of Python3 and Python's Flask framework.
+Using Seating50 requires the installation of Python3 and Python's Flask framework.
 Otherwise, the Bootstrap files are fetched in the header of "layout.html" using a URL and all other features should be supported by your browser.
 Use the "flask run" command in your terminal to get started.

 ```bash
 pip install flask